 Although constructional toys influenced both the presentational style and the colours/finish chosen for the component forms, the main inspiration for these forms came from the ‘organic’ or archaic.
 I found it increasingly interesting to juxtapose expectations of irregularity, intricacy or roughness implied by the ‘zoological’ or archaic with the simplification imposed by industrial mass-production and modernist design.
 Easy for me to say .. well, actually not .. but what I mean is, I love balancing natural with artificial.
 It’s almost like that’s the ‘leitmotiv’ for human existence .. we can’t ignore nature but we’ve got to smooth the rough edges.

 Apart from ‘playing fields’, wall racks or ‘sand pits’, I explored a number of other methods of variable assembly or presentation at the time .. such as temporary fixing with denture paste, using magnet inserts or pinning to cork boards.

 Everybody used to do either the ‘suitcase handle’, the ‘headphones’ or the ‘phone receiver’ gesture when handling the ones that look like .. handles.
-Fair enough, but it got annoying after a while!
+Fair enough, but it got a bit annoying after a while.
 The reason I made them this unusual shape was because it added some ‘movement’, almost suggesting forms diving from one place to another.
-It may have been more appropriate to the theme to keep the forms very ‘still’, but I remember the way the little red things used to flex sharply when touched!
+It may have been more appropriate to the theme to keep the forms very ‘still’, but I remember the way the little red chrysalis things used to flex sharply when touched.

 But we become victims of our creations!
 This photo was taken for a magazine article at the time.
 I can’t think where the ‘elevated’ hair came from .. it may have been given to me on the day.